-8.6.2 Joint Ownership
+8.9 Joint Ownership

-Applicants with joint ownership of a property, as listed on the property title, must submit a Co-Owner Consent form, signed by all co-owners, which gives each co-owner's consent for the Program to modify the damaged property up to demolishing and reconstructing the property, if the applicant qualifies to receive assistance.
+If there are other owners of a property, as listed on the title report, who do not reside in the property, the Applicant must submit a Co-Owner Consent form, signed by all owners of the property who are not on the application, which gives each co-owner's consent for the effect of the damaged property up to demolishing and reconstructing the property if the Applicant qualifies to receive assistance.

-8.6.3 Special Circumstances Related to Type of Ownership
+8.10 Special Circumstances Related to Type of Ownership

-Stick-built homes on leased land
+Stick-built homes on leased land.

-Applicants with Stick-built homes on leased land must document that they were the owner of the structure at the time of the disaster, had the repair responsibility for the home, and currently have a valid lease with enough time left to cover the duration of the project and the 24 or 60-month monitoring period.
+Applicants with Stick-built homes on leased land must document that they were the owner of the structure at the time of the disaster, had the repair responsibility for the home, and currently have a valid lease with enough time left to cover the duration of the project and the 24-month monitoring period.